 You are required to attend and participate in the discussion section for which you registered.
 You must attend discussion sections even if an exam is scheduled for the same day.
-Only university-approved absences with appropriate documentation will be excused.
+Only university-approved absences with appropriate written documentation will be excused.
 You will be counted absent from discussion section if you arrive more than 10 minutes late.

 We will use the i>clicker student response system to keep track of attendance, participation, and preparation for discussion sections.
 TAs will administer up to 12 quizzes based on assigned readings.
 We will drop the two lowest scores to account for times you forget to bring your clicker to class.
-The remaining 10 quizzes will account for half of your discussion section grade

-(5% of the course total).
+The remaining 10 quizzes will account for half of your discussion section grade (5% of the course total).
 The other half of your discussion section grade will be based on your level of participation in classroom discussions and activities.

-Due to the Martin Luther King, Jr. holiday, some discussion sections will not meet as usual in Week 3.
-Therefore, students who attend discussion section in Week 3 will receive 2.5 bonus points (equal to one week of required discussion section) toward their final grade.
-Students whose discussion section normally meets on Monday should attend another discussion section on Tuesday - Friday and alert the TA to your presence.
-Students whose discussion section meets on Tuesday - Friday should attend the section for which you are registered to receive bonus points.
+Due to the Veterans Day holiday, some discussion sections will not meet as usual in Week 12.
+Therefore, students who attend discussion section in Week 12 will receive 1.25 bonus points (equal to one week of required discussion section) toward their final grade.
+Students whose discussion section normally meets on Tuesday should attend another discussion section on Wednesday - Thursday and alert the TA to your presence.
+Students whose discussion section meets on Wednesday - Thursday should attend the section for which you are registered to receive bonus points.